alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 I don't think new puzzlers are wrong to solve this way.
 It's hard to look ahead if you don't have the experience to know how puzzles tend to work.
 But in general, knowing what you're aiming for can make it easier to solve the step you're currently on, and will let you jump ahead faster.
-My rough heuristic is consider how the puzzle will work at the start of the puzzle, then again at about the 50% mark.
+My rough heuristic is to consider how the puzzle will work at the start of the puzzle, then again at about the 50% mark.
 (Although, I will adjust depending on how much fun I'm having.
 If I'm not having fun I will definitely try to extract earlier to save myself from having to do more work.)

 The reason it's worth looking ahead is that knowing the next step often gives you extra constraints.
-It's a bit like backsolving a metapuzzle, but at smaller scale.
-Sometimes this lets you skip large chunks of a puzzle too, if you figure out extraction early enough to get the answer to show up in nutrimatic or Qat.
+It's a bit like backsolving a metapuzzle, but at a smaller scale.
+Sometimes this lets you skip large chunks of a puzzle too, if you figure out extraction early enough to get the answer to show up in [nutrimatic](https://nutrimatic.org) or [Qat](https://www.quinapalus.com/qat.html).
 One way to solve puzzles faster is to just do less work.
 I know some very strong solvers who can solve quickly while 100%ing puzzles, but it's undeniably true that you don't need to 100% puzzles to finish them.
 Personally, I only 100% a puzzle if I'm having a ton of fun, otherwise I'll move on.